5T33Z0/OC-Little-Translated/L_ALC_Layout-ID/README.md

 Most of the guides I found were either outdated, over-complicated or only parts of them are applicable today (check the "Credits and Resources" section).
 More importantly, ***none*** of the existing guides actually explain how to integrate the PinConfig data into the AppleALC source code and how to compile the actual kext!

 The most convincing guide I found yet is written in German by MacPeet who has created a lot of Layout-IDs for AppleALC over the years.
 It's from 2015 when patching AppleHDA.kext was still necessary since AppleALC didn't exist.
-Altough not all of its instructions are applicable today, it introduced a new, partly automated workflow, which is much easier to understand and follow: it utilizes tools to visualize the Codec dump and scripts to generate required verb data for the PinConfig which previously required a lot of manual labour.
+Although not all of its instructions are applicable today, it introduced a new, partly automated workflow, which is much easier to understand and follow: it utilizes tools to visualize the Codec dump and scripts to generate required verb data for the PinConfig which previously required a lot of manual labour.

-My guide is an adaptation of MacPeets work but expands on it where necessary to meet today's requirements.
+My guide is an adaptation of MacPeet's work but expands on it where necessary to meet today's requirements.
 It makes use of all the nice new features markdown has to offer, such as syntax highlighting, adding tables and mermaid integration for creating flowcharts, etc.

 So, unless you are fine with being dependent on the grace of others to create a Layout-ID for you, an up-to-date guide is long overdue.
 </details>

-## Contents
+## TABLE of CONTENTS
 This guide will cover the following topics:

 - Creating a dump of the Audio Codec in Linux